confluentinc/ksqldb-recipes/docs/cybersecurity/SSH-attack/index.md

 --8<-- "docs/shared/self_managed_connector.md"

-To stream syslog data into a Kafka topic called `syslog`, create the `Dockerfile` below to bundle a connect worker with the `kafka-connect-syslog` connector:
+To stream syslog data into a Kafka topic called `syslog`, create the `Dockerfile` below to bundle a Kafka Connect worker with the `kafka-connect-syslog` connector:

 ```text
 --8<-- "docs/cybersecurity/SSH-attack/Dockerfile"